How To Attract Tech Talent and Hire the Best in 2026

 3. Support flexible work arrangements

-Today’s workers value opportunities for increased flexibility and freedom regarding where and when they work.
-According to a survey of more than 1,800 UK- and U.S.-based workers conducted by Beqom, 72% of respondents said more flexible working hours would convince them to switch jobs, while 52% would leave their current employer for a company that did not mandate in-office attendance.
+Today’s top tech talent value roles where they have the flexibility and freedom regarding when and where they work.
+According to a survey of more than 1,800 U.K.- and U.S.-based workers conducted by Beqom, 72% of respondents said more flexible working hours would convince them to switch jobs, while 52% would leave their current employer for a company that did not mandate in-office attendance.

-Some ways your organization can offer flexible work arrangements include:
+Some ways your organization can offer flexible work arrangements to attract top tech talent include:

 - Enabling remote work options